Nisargadatta Maharaj: Awareness of true nature

-Devotion and mantra repetition
+Naam-mantra and devotion

 Nisargadatta was critical of a merely intellectual approach to nondual Truth.
 He had a strong devotional zeal towards his own guru, and suggested the path of devotion, Bhakti yoga, to some of his visitors, as he believed the path of knowledge, Jnana yoga was not the only approach to Truth.
 Nisargadatta also emphasized love of Guru and God, and the practice of mantra repetition and singing bhajans, devotional songs.
+He tailored his instructions to the needs and disposition of each visitor, emphasizing that jnana is a difficult approach, and that mantra and devotion also serve to develop faith in a higher power, and purity of mind and concentration.